Act Governing Food Safety and Sanitation

 Article 15-1

-The central competent authority may restrict the methods or conditions of manufacture, processing and preparation, edible parts, usage quantity, product form or other matters of the raw materials provided for food use.
+The central competent authority may restrict the methods or conditions of manufacturing, processing and preparation, edible parts, usage quantities, product forms, or other matters of the raw materials intended for food use.

-The central competent authority shall prescribe in a public announcement on the items and restrictions for the raw materials that shall be restricted in the preceding paragraph.
+The central competent authority shall announce the items and restrictions for the raw materials that shall be restricted in the preceding paragraph.

 Article 16